Pinatic/Fine-Bakery/README.md

 Next time if the data was not enriched and config file was not changed, parameters -p and -c can be omitted to boost the performance of the application.
 Parameter -tu is recommended to be always set.

     python3 main.py -t='demand' -cl='recyclable packaging' -r='West Europe' -tu -n=6

+In the case of ingredient replacement download Back_end ,Download precomputed file ing_replace_result4 and config  from DSLS ,run nested_functionality.py